The Fifth Sunday after Pentecost

-Today’s service is aired on Facebook at 9 am
+Today’s service is also aired live on Facebook and

 THE WORD OF GOD

 Prelude: Jesu, Joy Of Man’s Desiring, Bach